bazinga183/kickstarter-analysis/README.md

 how far goals got in reaching their targeted dollar amount, only if they succeeded or failed.

 - What are some other possible tables and/or graphs that we could create?
-Additional graphs that can be created are for those that failed, how far away were they from their goal.
-This is to say, for those goals that exceeded 5000, how far away were they from attaining their goal.
-If it's not too far, then the case can be made that aiming high for a goal that requires little money may still be a success in the long run for the kickstarter theater.
+For future analytics, additional graphs that can be created are for those that failed, how far away were they from their goal.
+This is to say, for those goals that exceeded 5000, how far away were they from attaining their goal?
+If it's not too far, then the case can be made that aiming high for a goal while requiring a small budget may still be a success in the long run for a kickstarter theater despite not meeting the initial high goal.